io22m007/ICMP-Tunnel/README.md

 ## Reverse-shell
 In a typical remote shell scenario, a user would establish a connection with a client to a server.
 The server is listening for connection-requests.
 When the client is connected to the server the user can access the resources of the server.

 A reverse-shell is the opposite of a remote shell.
-Instead of the server being the source of the shell the client gets to be the source of the shell.
+Instead of the server being the source of the shell the client is the source of the shell.
 And the server is the one with which the user can control the client.
 This is also called a command and conquer (c&c) attack.

 ### icmpsh